 Kenny D Anthony v Richard Frederick SLUHCV2006/0696 (Saint Lucia) (A process server confronted the defendant in the parking lot of a television studio where the defendant conducted a talk show and informed him that he had a claim form, statement of claim, and prescribed forms to serve him.
 The defendant said he had no time as he was late for his show and did not look over or take the documents.
-The process server accessed the defendant's vehicle using the defendant's keys, which he retrieved without the knowledge of the defendant's car.
+The process server accessed the defendant's vehicle using the defendant's keys, which he retrieved without the knowledge of the defendant, and left the claim form, statement of claim and prescribed forms on the driver's seat of the defendant's car.
 The Saint Lucia High Court held that this was not effective personal service.
 There was no obligation on the defendant to observe or accept the presence of the documents placed in his parked vehicle without his knowledge.
 Personal service under EC CPR 5.3 requires that the document be handed to the person to be served or, if he will not accept it, that he be told what the document contains and the document be left with or near him.
 If the person served will not take the documents, the process server should tell him what it contains and leave it as nearly in his possession or control as he can.
 The document must be left with and not merely shown to the person to be served, even though he refuses to take it.)